 What to Do After a Rideshare Accident in Birmingham

 The aftermath of a rideshare accident works the same way as an accident with a private vehicle.
 First, call for immediate medical attention if anyone is seriously injured in the wreck.
-Even if you do not believe you are injured, you should be examined by a doctor for internal injuries anyway.
+Even if you do not believe you are injured, a doctor should examine you for internal injuries.

-Call the police right away to ensure a complete police report is created and filed.
+Call Birmingham’s police right away to ensure a complete police report is created and filed.
 Ask witnesses for their contact information and take as many pictures of the car and the accident scene as possible.
-If possible, take pictures of your injuries including cuts, bruises, scrapes, marks left by seat belts and airbags, and any other injuries you sustained in the accident.
+If possible, take pictures of your injuries, including cuts, bruises, scrapes, marks left by seat belts and airbags, and any other injuries you sustained in the accident.

-Share all these documents and photos with an Uber and Lyft rideshare accident lawyer in Birmingham who will negotiate your insurance claim or file your personal injury lawsuit.
+You can seek legal help as soon as possible.
+Share all these documents and photos with your Uber and Lyft rideshare accident lawyer in Birmingham.
+They can negotiate your insurance claim or file your personal injury lawsuit.
+They can also contact the rideshare company, insurer, and others on your behalf.

-After a car crash, you may have difficulty paying your hospital bills.
+After a car crash, you may have difficulty paying your hospital bills without a financial recovery from the insurance company or another source.
 Even with good health insurance, you may accumulate medical debt.
-Our team at Morris Bart & Associates, LLC can help you recover your financial losses after a collision involving an Uber or Lyft rideshare driver.
+Our team at the Morris Bart law office in Birmingham can help you recover your financial losses after a collision involving an Uber or Lyft rideshare driver.

 You may be eligible to seek reimbursement for: